imsdev/ims-devops-java-jenkins/README.md

 In this demo Jenkins is used with GitHub, Maven, Rest, and [z/OSMF](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.izua300/IZUHPINFO_OverviewMain.htm) to automate the software development process for an IMS application.

-What has tradionally been a series of manual hand-offs between development, build, test, staging, and production, can be automated with Jenkins to accelerate the delivery of value to clients.
+What has traditionally been a series of manual hand-offs between development, build, test, staging, and production, can be automated with Jenkins to accelerate the delivery of value to clients.

-The following scenario includes a developer commiting code to a Git staging repository.
+The following scenario includes a developer committing code to a Git staging repository.
 After the code has been committed Jenkins compiles and builds the source and then FTP the jar file to z/OS.
-Upon completion of this step, Jenkins creates and starts a z/OSMF workflow to enable a Java Messaging Proccessing (JMP) on z/OS.
+Upon completion of this step, Jenkins creates and starts a z/OSMF workflow to enable a Java Messaging Processing (JMP) on z/OS.

 For an introduction about DevOps with IMS, see [DevOps and IMS: Getting Started](https://developer.ibm.com/zsystems/2018/02/20/devops-ims-getting-started).